barryf/stream/README.md

 # Hub

-Imports my feeds and assembles items into an aggregated chronological feed.
+Imports my feeds and assembles items into an aggregated chronological page.

 It's a simple experiment that I'm using to help me learn and experiment with Ruby, Sinatra, Heroku and others.

 ## TODO

-- Use memcached to store pages
+- Sort out timezones
 - Event feeds?
 - Add blog posts
-- Expand URLs in Tweets
+- Finish sidebar "about"
-- Show media in Tweets (eg YouTube videos)
+- Tidy up mobile view

 ## COPYRIGHT